Adapting Pre-trained Language Models to Vision-Language Tasks via Dynamic Visual Prompting: Experiments

 \

-\textbf{The comparison with common visual prompting.} To validate the proposed \emph{dynamic visual prompting} (DVP), we first compare it with the common visual prompting solutions in Tab. \ref{linear_vs_dvp}, \emph{i.e.} using all image features or the \emph{[CLS]} feature as the prompt tokens.
-For a fair comparison, the tokens of all these methods are placed at the 1$st$ layer of BERT and the decoder of T5.
-From this table, we can first observe that using all image features is a reliable way of adapting PLMs to VL tasks, of which performance is consistent across tasks and models.
-However, compared with other solutions, it consumes much more computation overhead, \emph{i.e.} +4-5 times.
-In terms of [CLS] prompting, we can see that using a static visual prompt is inferior for most VL tasks, especially the ones that require fine-grained analysis, \emph{i.e.} VQA2.0 and GQA.
-For the DVP methods, we also have several findings.
-Firstly, the dynamic prompt tokens can obtain better performance than the static [CLS] prompting in most cases, confirming our assumption about dynamic prompting.
-However, the increase of dynamic tokens does not always lead to better performance on all models and tasks.
+\textbf{The comparison with common visual prompting.} To validate the proposed \emph{dynamic visual prompting} (DVP), we first compare it with the common visual prompting solutions in Tab. \ref{linear_vs_dvp}, \emph{i.e.} using all image features or the \emph{[CLS]} token of the image encoder as the prompt tokens.
+For a fair comparison, all these methods place these tokens at the 1$st$ layer of BERT and the decoder of T5.
+We can first observe that using all image features is a reliable way of adapting PLMs to VL tasks, of which performance is consistent across tasks and models.
+However, compared with other solutions, its computation is much more expensive, \emph{i.e.} +4-+5 times.
+For \emph{[CLS]} prompting, using a static visual prompt is inferior for most VL tasks, especially the ones that require fine-grained reasoning, \emph{i.e.} VQA2.0 and GQA.
+For the DVP methods, the dynamic prompt tokens can obtain better performance than the static \emph{[CLS]} prompting in most cases, confirming our assumption about dynamic prompting.
+However, the increase of dynamic tokens does not always lead to better performance under all settings.
 Meanwhile, the effectivenesses of DVP on BERT and T5 are also different.
-Compared to T5, we directly palace DVP at the input layer of BERT, which has yet to learn sufficient text semantics.
-This finding also implies that the placement of prompt tokens is critical to DVP.
-Overall, this table confirms the feasibility of DVP towards effective visual prompting, but it still needs great improvements in token placement.
+Compared to T5, we directly place DVP at the input layer of BERT, which has yet to learn sufficient text semantics.
+This finding implies that the placement of prompt tokens is critical to DVP.
+Overall, these results confirm the feasibility of DVP, but it still needs great improvements in token placement.